jjspeedie/guide.2021.1.00690.S/_build/html/_sources/step1/step1-initial-self-calibration.md

 ```

 **Deconvolution**: This sounds like a detail but it is not.
 The model will be comprised of clean components, which will be a collection of functions of your choice.
-We choose $\delta$-function clean components, i.e. <a href="https://ui.adsabs.harvard.edu/abs/1974A%26AS...15..417H/abstract" target="_blank">Hogbom 1974</a> deconvolution.
+We choose $\delta$-function clean components, i.e. <a href="https://ui.adsabs.harvard.edu/abs/1974A%26AS...15..417H/abstract" target="_blank">Hogbom</a> deconvolution.
 An alternative choice may be ``'multi-scale'`` clean, in which case the model basis functions would be Gaussians.
 The current wisdom is that Gaussians don't make a great basis for concentric ring structures like we expect in continuum images of disks (including AB Aur).

 ## The results of this initial round of per-EB self-cal